FreePhase - save when you use electricity smarter

 - Be an existing EDF customer

-- Or, join EDF on one of our standard tariffs
+- Or, join EDF on our Standard Variable tariff

 How do I switch to a FreePhase tariff?

-If you're already an EDF customer simply get a quote; you'll then be given an estimate which will depend on how much electricity you think you'll use during each of three time periods.
-You can then choose to join the trial if you're happy with your quote.
+If you're already an EDF customer, simply get a quote; you'll then be given an estimate which will depend on how much electricity you think you'll use during each of three time periods.
+You can then choose to join a FreePhase tariff if you're happy with your quote.

-If you're not yet an EDF customer you'll need to join one of our standard tariffs first.
-Find out more about how to switch energy supplier.
+If you're not yet an EDF customer, you'll need to join our Standard Variable tariff first.
+Find out more about how to switch energy suppliers.

 Are time of use, smart, three phase and multi rate tariffs the same?